Postgraduate study in Global Health

 What can you study in Global Health?

-Study areas include the global burden of disease, health and human rights, global health ethics, international health systems, governance and financing, the role of NGOs, IGOS and the emerging place of philanthropic organisations, global health challenges for our Asia Pacific region, and technology and policy solutions and strategies for health and development.
-We draw upon case studies, regional plans and current debates and unfolding global events to focus and keep our focus applied.
+Global Health study areas include the global burden of disease, health and human rights, global health ethics, international health systems, governance and financing, the role of NGOs, IGOS and the emerging place of philanthropic organisations, global health challenges for our Asia Pacific region, and technology and policy solutions and strategies for health and development.
+We draw upon case studies, regional plans, current debates and unfolding global events to focus and keep our focus applied.

 You will come to appreciate the interconnectedness of geopolitical, technological and economic drivers of health outcomes, particularly in low and middle-income countries.
 We will also examine the global epidemiological shift to generate a detailed appreciation of the role of global systems and their impact on health.